-Whether you just moved into a new Greeley apartment rental or you’ve already settled into your new house, you surely have put effort and thought into the décor of your home.
+Whether you just moved into a new Fort Collins apartment rental or you’ve already settled into your new house, you surely have put effort and thought into the décor of your home.
 You have carefully arranged furniture to be functional and picked out decorative pieces to add character and beauty.
 But regardless of how much time you’ve put into decorating your apartment, it is very likely that you are left with some necessary eyesores that don’t match your décor.

 Rather than letting those eyesores take away from the visual appeal of your apartment, here are six ideas to help you hide some common eyesores.